Market-Insight-Solutions-LLC/vin-developer-guide/docs/source/index.rst

 Welcome to the Virgil Integrity Network™ (*VIN™*) Developer Guide!
 This guide provides all the information required to get the *VIN™* functioning properly.
 Additionally, information on some of the core functionality of the VIN™ is also included.

 Check out the :ref:`install-vin` section to install the *VIN™* and for some of its commands.
-To setup *FUSE*, please refer to the :doc:`installing_and_using_fuse` section.
+To setup *FUSE*, please refer to the :ref:`installing_and_using_fuse` section.
 Be sure to read the :ref:`vin-cli` page to get a better understanding on how to operate the *VIN™*.
 Finally, to customize an instance of the *VIN™*, refer to the :ref:`vin-configuration` section.

 .. note::